-NEW YORK — Subway riders stuck all night in a train trapped by snow after a blizzard sued a transportation agency on Tuesday, saying officials told them it was simply "an act of God."
+NEW YORK — Subway riders stuck for eight hours in a train trapped by snow from a blizzard last year sued a transportation agency on Tuesday.

-In court papers describing last year's ordeal, they said they had no heat, food, water or bathroom facilities while the Metropolitan Transportation Authority kept promising help.
+In court papers describing their ordeal, they said they had no heat, food, water or bathroom facilities while the Metropolitan Transportation Authority kept promising help.

 The city was all but paralyzed when the storm hit on Dec.
-26, 2010, with 2 feet of snow piled around an A train on elevated tracks in Queens.
-Inside were about 500 passengers who spent eight hours there in freezing temperatures.
+26, 2010, with 2 feet of snow piled around an A train in Queens.
+Inside were about 500 passengers who spent the night there in freezing temperatures.

-Manhattan attorney Aymen Aboushi said the stranded passengers decided to sue after a year of meetings with transit officials convinced them that suing was the only way to get the MTA to pay attention.
-He said he's handling the case pro bono in hopes of forcing changes in the emergency response system to avert a similar nightmare.
+Attorney Aymen Aboushi said he's handling the case pro bono in hopes of forcing changes in the emergency response system to avert a similar nightmare.